128technology/docs/docs/intro_installation_quickstart_aws.md

 ![Plans](/img/platforms_aws_deployment_complete.png)

 Once the deployment completes, information is provided in the Outputs tab:
+* If the **Session Smart Networking Platform** offering selected for the deployment was the **BYOL**, SSH to the EC2 instance as indicated in the `SSHLogin` field.
+Launch the software installation process with the command `sudo ssr-install`.
 * If the **Session Smart Networking Platform** offering selected for the deployment is a **Private AMI** or an **Hourly AMI**, and IP address/es to an existing Conductor have been provided in the template, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
 After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
 When the ZTP process is ready, there will be an asset in the Conductor to be associated with the router configuration.
 Then, login to Conductor via HTTPs to associate the pending asset with the configuration of the router.
 If the asset is not associated with a router, an unmanaged router will be deployed, and must be initialized manually.
 To login to the instance via SSH, use `t128` as the username and the SSH public key of the IAM user provided in the template.

 #### AWS CLI